 This endorsement offers coverage if you get sued for libel, slander, invasion of privacy, or other personal injuries.

-If you’re a member of an HOA or condo association, this endorsement can help pay for loss assessments (i.e., repairs or updates to shared areas of the property).
+If you’re a member of an HOA or condo association, a loss assessment endorsement can help pay for special assessments after a loss (i.e., repairs or updates to shared areas of the property).

 Standard home insurance policies exclude coverage for golf carts, but a golf cart endorsement can help pay for damage caused by covered events.